INTO-CPS-Association/DTaaS/cli/README.md

 This is a command line tool for the INTO-CPS-Association Digital Twins as a Service.

+The CLI helps with addition and deletion of users on a live DTaaS application.

 ## Prerequisite

 Please visit and download the